 Always wear safety goggles when working on your Grand Caravan.
 Taking off the coolant reservoir cap on a warm engine could cause the cap to up explosively and fluid to spray out of the reservoir.
 If you notice an oily surface in your coolant, immediately have your mechanic inspect your Grand Caravan for head gasket leakage.

-Because you have to start somewhere2007 Dodge Grand Caravan SXT 3.8L V6
+See how to seal up minor power steering fluid leaks2007 Dodge Grand Caravan SXT 3.8L V6

 Cars burn, leak and otherwise dispense of their oil.
 Check your level frequently and top up when necessary2007 Dodge Grand Caravan SXT 3.8L V6

 A few key tips will make jacking up your car much safer2007 Dodge Grand Caravan SXT 3.8L V6